vfom4enkov/cpp-instance-manager/README.md

 # CppToolKit-Factory
-This header based tool and provides control of lifetime for C++ business logic objects.
+This header based tool provides control of lifetime for C++ business logic objects.

 ## How to use

 ### Add the tool to your project
 Download (or clone) the tool and add the path to `src` to the system `PATH`.
-Or if you use `cmake` just add the line to your `CMakeLists.txt`:
+Or if you use `cmake` just add line to your `CMakeLists.txt`:
 ```
 include_directories({pat_to_cpptoolkit-factory}/src)
 ```